 3. Want to back out?

-If you change your mind after you approve a quote but before the project starts then although it will disrupt our schedule, we want you to be happy so we will refund the deposit and wish you farewell.
+If you change your mind after you approve a quote but before the agreed project start date, although it will disrupt our schedule, we want you to be happy so we will refund the deposit and wish you farewell.

-If you change your mind and wish to cancel a project after work has begun then we will simply charge for the time that we have already spent working on it.
+If you change your mind and wish to cancel a project after work has begun then we will simply charge for the time that we have already spent working on it, rounded up to the nearest whole day (8 hours).
 If this is more than your deposit, we will invoice for the difference.
 If it is less than the deposit, we will refund the difference.

 If we change our mind and decide to back out of a project for any reason, we will give you as much notice as reasonably possible, refund any money paid for work not yet delivered and do our best to hook you up with an alternative provider that we know and trust.